AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 | *PrtSc*  | *e037 0x69* | *F20*    | *0x5a*  |
 | *Insert* | *e052 0x92* | *NumIns* | *0x52*  |

-Set F16-120 as shortcuts to whatever you like in macOS keyboard settings.
+Set F16-F20 as shortcuts to whatever you like in macOS keyboard settings.
+If you need original function of e.g. Break, comment it out.
+Unfortunately, I don't see how to remove brightness controls from Pause and ScrollLock outside of recompiling VoodooPS2Keyboard.

 I use SSDT to inject remaps; it is also possible to edit plist in VoodooPS2Keyboard kext, but SSDT is more update-proof.

-Insert remap is not enabled by default, uncomment it if you need it.
-Likewise, if you need default functions of Break for some reason, comment it out, etc. Unfortunately, I don't see how to remove brightness controls from Pause and ScrollLock outside of recompiling VoodooPS2Keyboard.

 ### Debugging information

 | Key    | PS2   | ADB | Comment                                   |